fe-data/fe-tracking/docs/index.rst

 Getting started
 ---------------

 The FE Tracking App can be used as an addition to the `Fast Events WordPress plugin <https://docs.fast-events.eu/>`_.
 The App offers participants - especially in sports events - the possibility to show a route including points of interest and checkpoints along the route.
-The App registers the date and time of the passage of checkpoints and can, if the participant chooses, automatically upload these to the server of the event organisation.
+The App records the date and time of passing the checkpoints and automatically uploads them to to the event organisation's server.

 * **Install the FE Tracking App**: